Dynamic Information Design with Diminishing Sensitivity Over News: Diminishing Sensitivity and Preference over News Skewness

-Consider an environment where a sequence of signal realizations gradually determine a binary state.
-We show that agents with opposite consumption preferences over the two states can exhibit opposite preferences when choosing between observing the signals as they arrive or only learning the final state.
+An an application, we consider an environment where a sequence of signal realizations gradually determine the binary state.
+We show that agents with opposite consumption preferences over the two states can exhibit opposite preferences between observing the signals as they arrive or only learning the final state, because the same gradual information translates into two different kinds of skewness for these agents.